divyadaiict/GSoc-project/README.md

 # GSoc-project
-This is a game in python
+This is a kind of guessing game in python